reach-sh/reach-lang/docs/src/guide/staking/index.md

 Imagine you want to stake a token and at a later date unstake it with all the rewards.
 Let's look at a snippet from the perspective of a Deployer.

-As the deployer, you want to set the reward rate, ASA ID of the token being stakes, the ASA ID of the rewarded token, and the initial supply of the reward token.
+As the deployer, you want to set the reward rate, `{!rsh} Token` ID of the token being staked, the `{!rsh} Token` ID of the rewarded token, and the initial supply of the reward token.

 ``` rsh
 // Initiate the Deployer's local state